flofriday/UEB-Testsuite/parser/README.md

 `{username}_{number}.{type}`
 (e.g. `Coccho_03.1`), in order to avoid conflicts.

-If you add test please consider pushing them upstream with a PR so that other students can benefit from them 😉
+If you add tests please consider pushing them upstream with a PR so that other students can benefit from them 😉

 <!--